Telling African Folklore Stories in East Africa

 Folklore storytelling is the most ancient art form of the African Community.
 Just as someone expresses their ideas and the form of music, painting, dance and sculpture folklore takes the ideas of an ancient story and creates with words a picture that enchants the listener with a rich auditory environment.

 Time and effort must be given to becoming an African folklore storyteller, just as any artist must give time and effort to developing their skill.
 African folklore storytelling can turn a shy awkward self-conscious boy or girl into storytellers who captivates and win’s the heart of their listeners.
-African folklore storytelling can help those afraid of public speaking by relating the value of the story and discover the roots within themselves on how to tell a story like a skilled craftsperson.

 Great storytelling of the short story began in Africa with the African folktale also known as African folklore.
 Here are three famous short African folklore stories to begin reading or save when you have time to sit down and truly enjoy the depth and complexity of African folklore.